run-ai/docs/docs/admin/integration/deepspeed.md

 sleep infinity
 ```

-This command run an MPI job with 2 processes (workers), each with 1 GPU,
+This command run an MPI job with 2 processes (workers), each with 1 GPU.
-and the entry point for the launcher is `sleep infinity` so we could
+The entry point for the launcher is `sleep infinity` providing
-interactively get into the container and run the DeepSpeed command, as
+access to the container.

-can be shown in the following example.
+Run the DeepSpeed command as follows:

-One thing to notice regarding this demo is that usually DeepSpeed is
+!!!Note
-searching for the `hostfile` in `/job/hostfile` however MPIOperator is
+    Typically DeepSpeed looks for the `hostfile` in `/job/hostfile`.
+However, MPIOperator is
 injecting this file to `/etc/mpi/hostfile`.